krkr0413/krsw-shield-template/README.md

 to KRSW-001 exceeds USD X million, the Company may acquire a perpetual, world-wide license by paying a one-time fee equal to Y % of that cumulative profit, at the copyright holder’s sole discretion.

+📘 NOTE:

+This repository serves as a public record of the KRSW-001 structural trace proposal and the initial LICENSE hash submission (June 28, 2025).
+All commercial terms (X, Y, R%) and perpetual license conditions are intended to be finalized via mutual agreement with OpenAI.
+Please refer to Annex I and LICENSE v0.4+ for official terms.

+📘 NOTE:

+This repository serves as a public record of the KRSW-001 structural trace proposal and the initial LICENSE hash submission (June 28, 2025).
+All commercial terms (X, Y, R%) and perpetual license conditions are intended to be finalized via mutual agreement with OpenAI.
+Please refer to Annex I and LICENSE v0.4+ for official terms.